-Are you interested in the Essex Boys?
-And are looking for an Essex Boys Book?
+Are you interested in purchasing an Essex Boys Book in November 2019?
+And are looking for a Rettendon Murders Book?
 Here is a top 10 list of some of the best books available to buy today.

-The Essex Boys became infamous in the UK after the Rettendon murders (also known as the Range Rover murders or Essex murders), which occurred on 6th December 1995 in the village of Rettendon in Essex.
-When three drug dealers were shot dead in a Range Rover down a small farm track.
+The name ‘the Essex Boys’ has become associated with three drug dealers from Essex after they became infamous in the UK following the Rettendon murders (also known as the Range Rover murders or Essex murders).
+The murders occurred on evening of 6th December 1995 in the village of Rettendon in Essex.
+When three drug dealers, Patrick Tate, Anthony Tucker and Craig Rolfe were gunned down with a pump-action shotgun after their Range Rover was ambushed down a small farm track.

 Please remember this list is in no particular order and all information was correct at the time of publication.